-Ken Jones Close was unveiled by Sir Neil Cossons OBE – a former first director of the Ironbridge Gorge Museum Trust and chairman of English Heritage.
+Ken Jones Close was exclusively unveiled today by Sir Neil Cossons OBE – a former first director of the Ironbridge Gorge Museum Trust and chairman of English Heritage, who later went on to speak to guests about Ken’s contribution to Ironbridge and Telford.

-Geraldine King, chairman of the Friends, said: “I’m delighted the road has been named in Ken's honour.
+Geraldine King, chariman of the Friends of IGMT, said: “I’m delighted the road has been named in Ken's honour.
 He, himself, would have been very self-deprecating about this, but the Friends feel proud on his behalf.
-Ken Jones Close is near to his birthplace and overlooks the railway line he loved so much.”
+Ken Jones Close is near to his birthplace and overlooks the railway line he loved so much.